Council Chairman Portfolio Reports

 MD Health and Safety Officer

-I have responded to requests for assistance from Districts and Clubs via email or telephone calls.
+I have responded to requests for assistance from HQ, Districts and Clubs via email or telephone calls.

 I updated the MD105 Health & Safety policy document.

-Jacqueline and I made the pre-Convention visit to Boston at the end of March, staying at the delegation hotel, the Yotel, Boston Seaport.
-Boston is best seen on foot and is, by US standards, 'old'.
-It is 20 minutes easy walk from Yotel to the BCEC.
+Jacqueline and I made the pre-Convention visit to Melbourne in March, staying at the delegation hotel, the Rendezvous, in the city centre.
+Melbourne is best seen on foot and.
+It is 20 minutes easy walk from the Rendezvous to the MCEC.
 Shuttle buses will also be available.

-We met with and had good conversations with members of the Convention Host Committee, and both drove and walked the proposed route for the Parade of Nations.
-We were advised that, as at 24th March 2023 there were 10,900 registrants for the Convention.
-We expressed our thanks to them for their support in arranging the visits and their hospitality throughout.
+We met with and had a good conversation with PID Tony Benbow, Convention Host Committee Chair.
+We were advised that, as at 22nd March 2024, there were 10,500 registrants for the Convention and 11,000 are anticipated to attend.
+We expressed our thanks to him for his support in arranging the visit and hospitality.

-We visited the Westin Hotel, where the District Governors Elect will be housed and were warmly received.
-The Westin is linked to the BCEC by a walkway at level 2.
-The DGE Seminar is a one-day event on Friday 7th July in the BCEC from 07:00 – 16:15.
+We visited the Crown Metropol Hotel, where the District Governors Elect will be housed.
+The Metropol is not linked to the MCEC by a walkway but is short walk away.
+The DGE Seminar is a one-day event on Friday 21st June in the MCEC.

 Convention Registration

-Two 'Boston' Newsletters have been circulated with a third currently 'in draft'.
+Two 'Melbourne' Newsletters have been circulated with a third currently 'in draft'.

 Events